 Quite often, couples place signs on their wedding reception chairs.
-Whether you choose to use bride, groom, Mr., or Mrs., there are several wording options to indicate that your chairs are reserved.
+Whatever wording you choose, there are several wording options to indicate that your chairs are reserved.

 Sometimes couples have specific signage needs on their big day.
 Here are a few other instances where you may want a personalized sign.

 - Point to restrooms for an outdoor wedding.